Patricia Morison: Later years

 In later years Morison devoted herself to painting—one of her early passions—and had several showings in and around Los Angeles.
 Never married and childless, she lived in the Park La Brea apartment complex in Los Angeles from 1961 onwards.
+Originally raised Protestant, Morison converted to Catholicism.

 In December 2012, at age 97, she appeared on stage in an evening entitled Ladies of an Indeterminate Age at the Pantages Theatre in Los Angeles.
 Her co-stars included Charlotte Rae and Anne Jeffreys.

 In March 2014, at age 99, she appeared onstage for Broadway Backwards 9, a benefit for Broadway Cares/Equity Fights AIDS and the Lesbian, Gay, Bisexual and Transgender Community Center at the Al Hirschfeld Theater.
 She sang "Brush Up Your Shakespeare" from Kiss Me, Kate.

 In conjunction with her 100th birthday, the Pasadena Playhouse sponsored an evening with Patricia Morison on March 15, 2015, including an audience Q & A session and selections from Kiss Me, Kate performed by the guest of honor.
 Morison was also interviewed in the Los Angeles Times on March 7, 2015, and by namesake Patt Morrison on KPCC radio in Los Angeles.

 Morison died at her home in Los Angeles on May 20, 2018, at the age of 103.